Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86

 The brothers had seemed unlikely to make television history.
 They had spent several years on the nightclub and college circuits and doing TV guest appearances, honing an offbeat comedy routine that mixed folk music with a healthy dose of sibling rivalry.

 They would come on stage, Tom with a guitar in hand and Dick toting an upright bass.
 They would quickly break into a traditional folk song — perhaps “John Henry” or “Pretoria.”
-After playing several bars, Tom, positioned as the dumb one, would mess up, then quickly claim he had meant to do that.
+After playing several bars, Tom, positioned as the dumb one despite being older, would mess up, then quickly claim he had meant to do that.
 As Dick, the serious, short-tempered one, berated him for failing to acknowledge his error, he would scream in exasperation, “Mom always liked you best!”

+“It was the childlike enthusiasm through ignorance, and me, the teacher, correcting him — sometimes I’d correct him even if I was wrong,” Dick Smothers said.
+“I was the perfect straight man for my brother.
+I was the only straight man for my brother.”

 They continued that shtick on their show but also surrounded themselves with a talented cast of newcomers, both writers and performers.

+“We never wrote anything, we just made it up, and tried to remember what we made up,” Dick Smothers said.
+“I just responded to Tom, if he said something that wasn’t in the bit, I wouldn’t stick to the script, I would listen.”

-Their big break came in 1959 when they appeared at San Francisco’s Purple Onion, then a hot spot for new talent.
+The brothers’ big break came in 1959 when they appeared at San Francisco’s Purple Onion, then a hot spot for new talent.
 Booked for two weeks, they stayed a record 36.
-Booked into New York’s Blue Angel, they won praise from The New York Times, which described them as “a pair of tart-tongued singing comedians.”
+They had a similar run at New York’s Blue Angel.
 But to their disappointment, they couldn’t get on “The Tonight Show,” then hosted by Jack Paar.

-“Paar kept telling our agent he didn’t like folk singers — except for Burl Ives,” Smothers told The Associated Press in 1964.
+“Paar kept telling our agent he didn’t like folk singers — except for Burl Ives,” Smothers told the AP in 1964.
 “But one night he had a cancellation, and we went on.
 Everything worked right that night.”

+Dick Smothers said Wednesday that “we weren’t that good when we were on ‘The Tonight Show.’
+We were just charmingly different.”

-The brothers went on to appear on the TV shows of Steve Allen, Ed Sullivan, Garry Moore, Andy Williams, Jack Benny and Judy Garland.
+The brothers went on to appear on the TV shows of Ed Sullivan, Jack Benny and Judy Garland, among others.
 Their comedy albums were big sellers and they toured the country, especially colleges.

-Television first came calling in 1965, casting them in “The Smothers Brothers Show,” a sitcom about a businessman (Dick) haunted by his late brother (Tom), a fledgling guardian angel.
+Before their more vaunted show, the duo got a sitcom in 1965.
+“The Smothers Brothers Show” was about a businessman (Dick) haunted by his late brother (Tom), a fledgling guardian angel.
 It lasted just one season.

 Shortly after CBS canceled the “Comedy Hour,” ABC picked it up as a summer replacement, but the network didn’t bring it back in the fall.
 NBC gave them a show in 1975 but it failed to find an audience and lasted only a season.
-The brothers went their separate ways for a time in the 1970s.
+The brothers went their separate ways for a time.
 Among other endeavors, Smothers got into the wine business, launching Remick Ridge Vineyards in Northern California’s wine country.

 “Originally the winery was called Smothers Brothers, but I changed the name to Remick Ridge because when people heard Smothers Brothers wine, they thought something like Milton Berle Fine Wine or Larry, Curly and Mo Vineyards,” Smothers once said.

-Note: This story has been updated to correct that Smothers’ father was in the Army, not the Navy, and that his wife’s name is Marcy, not Marie.